EDRN/PublicPortal/README.txt

 1. Extract the archive.
 2. Configure it.
 3. Bootstrap it.
-4. Test it.
+4. Deploy it.
-5. Deploy it.
+5. Populate it.
 6. Link its logrotate files.
 7. Make it run at boot-up.